FITI-HCITA/VA8801_Model_Zoo/KeyWordSpotting/reset_se/TrainingProgram/README.md

 python finetune.py ckpt_name=CKPT_NAME
 ```

-The pytorch model will be saved under the path ./ckpt/CKPT_NAME/best.pt
+The pytorch model(.pt) will be saved under the path ./ckpt/CKPT_NAME/best.pt

 If You want to use the GPU to accelerate the training process, please run: